 However, in the last few seasons, the inclusion of Premier League Under-21s sides has caused a stir, with some clubs and their fans feeling that their inclusion undermines and devalues the competition.

 As a result, EFL Trophy attendances have dramatically fallen, with several instances of supporter boycotts of these games.
-Attitudes towards the competition are divided, with some fanbases split down the middle, leading to significant tensions.
-Low attendance may also be discouraging sponsors who provide the competing teams with valuable income.
+Attitudes towards the competition are divided, with some fan bases split down the middle, leading to significant tensions.
+Low attendance may also discourage sponsors who provide the competing teams with valuable income.

 Does anyone get big crowds for EFL Trophy games?

 Yes, but not many.
-Poor EFL Trophy attendances are a theme throughout.
-In fact, only one club has broken the 10,000 mark in total, let alone for one fixture, and that's Football League newcomers, Wrexham AFC, who have had over 7,000 at each of their home EFL Trophy games against Newcastle U21s and Port Vale.
+Poor EFL Trophy attendance is a theme throughout.
+Only one club has broken the 10,000 mark in total, let alone for one fixture, and that's Wrexham AFC, who have had over 7,000 at each of their home games in recent campaigns.

-While these numbers for these clubs are quite low, there are even lower attendances with other clubs in the competition, due to fans boycotting the tournament, deeming it as a training exercise for Premier League Academy sides.
+While these numbers for these clubs are quite low, attendances with other clubs in the competition are even lower due to fans boycotting the tournament, deeming it a training exercise for Premier League Academy sides.

-The prospect of watching an Academy team doesn’t draw fans of those lower league clubs, and this was again proven at Adams Park, Wycombe Wanderers ground, when they had a miserable attendance of 442 people watch them beat Crystal Palace U21s.
+The prospect of watching an Academy team doesn’t draw fans of those lower league clubs, and this has been proven in recent campaigns.

-Burton Albion and Newport County also had low attendances.
-Burton welcomed in only 473 to watch their match against Everton U21s, while Rodney Parade had just 800 in to watch Newport against West Ham's U21s.
+Burton Albion and Newport County have also had low attendances.
+Burton welcomed in only 473 to watch their match against Everton U-21s during the 2023/24 campaign, while Rodney Parade had just 800 in to watch Newport against West Ham's U-21s.

 Why are fans protesting at EFL Trophy games?

-Fans and clubs remain upset at the inclusion of Premier League and Championshiop, citing the games as a waste of time and resources.
-They complain that these fixtures are not competitive matches and are merely glorified training sessions for those 16 Academy teams who are invited to participate.
+Fans and clubs remain upset at the inclusion of the Premier League and Championship, citing the games as a waste of time and resources.
+They complain that these fixtures are not competitive matches but merely glorified training sessions for the 16 Academy teams invited to participate.

 What is the highest-ever EFL Trophy attendance?